Collaborations and partnerships

 DEFRA and Food Standards Agency

-The department has and continues to play a key role in shaping UK food policy and our academics have worked with DEFRA, the UK government department responsible for policy and regulations on environmental, food and rural issues and the Food Standards Agency.
+The department continues to play a key role in shaping UK food policy.
+Our academics make a significant contribution to the Institute for Sustainable Food and have worked extensively with the Department for the Environment, Food and Rural Affairs (DEFRA) and the Food Standards Agency.

 The department has close ties with the UK’s learned society and professional body for geography.
-Our academics are particularly active in Research Groups, including the Participatory Geographies Group and also publishing and reviewing for the Societies journals.
-Many of our students are also trained by the society to act as ambassadors for the subject in the classroom.
-This year our postgraduate students are hosting The Royal geographical Society Annual Postgraduate Forum Mid-term Conference.
+Our academics are particularly active in research groups and in publishing and reviewing for the Society's journals.
+Many of our students are also trained by the RGS to act as ambassadors for the subject in the classroom.

-The Fabian Commission on Food and Poverty brings together experts, as well as those experiencing poverty, to look at the roles of government, civil society and the food industry in increasing the availability and accessibility of sustainable, nutritious food.
+The Fabian Commission on Food and Poverty brings experts and those experiencing poverty together, to look at the roles of government, civil society and the food industry in increasing the availability and accessibility of sustainable, nutritious food.

 The department has recently been working with the Commisison to host events and contribute our expertise in the co-production of knowledge surrounding food security and justice.

-DFID (Department for International Development), OXFAM, Amnesty, WHO, UNICEF, UN-REDD
+Department for International Development, OXFAM, Amnesty, WHO, UNICEF, UN-REDD

 Our work contributes to and leads debates in areas of sustainable development, citizenship and democratisation, natural resource politics, and the human dimensions of environmental change.